Development of stadiums in English football: Aston Villa

-Aston Villa have planning permission to increase Villa Park from 42,000 to 50,000 seats by expanding the North Stand.
+Aston Villa are currently increaseing Villa Park from 42,000 to 50,000 seats by expanding the North Stand.
 Villa Park has been all-seater since 1994, when the Holte End was rebuilt, but did not reach its current capacity until the Trinity Road Stand was rebuilt in the 2000–01 season.
 No major developments have taken place since, although plans have been in the pipeline since the late 1990s to take the stadium's capacity to more than 50,000.

-However, in 2022, Villa introduced plans to rebuild the North Stand to increase the overall capacity to 50,065.
-Such plans also include the construction of an accompanying commercial and entertainment venue dubbed "Villa Live".
-In December 2022, the plans were approved by Birmingham City Council.
+An accompanying commercial and entertainment venue dubbed "Villa Live" was approved in December 2022 by Birmingham City Council. and was completed several years later.